 One way to open up a wall without losing support is to create an area where there are shelves that can be accessed on both sides of the former wall.
 While building shelves might not have been part of the original plan, it can be an excellent way to compromise between budget and dreams.
-It can give the people in the house an opportunity to display beautiful objects they might have collected over the years such as breakfast cups and saucers, and they will have easy access when they want to use them.
+It can give the people in the house an opportunity to display beautiful objects they might have collected over the years such as breakfast cups and saucers or tea cups and saucers, and they will have easy access when they want to use them.
 Keeping them stored in a cabinet is often a way to forget they exist, so open shelving could prove to be a bonus for those who want to express their love of beautiful dishes while entertaining guests.

 Redecorating Old Walls

 Taking even part of a wall down and supplanting it with shelves could still be far from cost efficient, so choosing another option could be the best way to get a new look.
-It could be better to go with redecorating old walls in areas that need to be refurbished, and using bone china mugs from Roy Kirkham for their beauty and elegant look could give it a whole new look.
+It could be better to go with redecorating old walls in areas that need to be refurbished, and using fine bone china mugs from Roy Kirkham for their beauty and elegant look could give it a whole new look.
 Brightening up an area by installing recessed ceiling lights or giving it a fresh coat of paint could complete the décor changes that will make it look like a new room.